Help With Understanding Homework & Marks!

 -This will let you see the process the teacher worked through with your child to learn the skill being assessed, as well as your child’s progress on the journey.

-- “Did my child have an opportunity to re-hand in any of the work or can they still re-hand in work?”
+- “Did my child have an opportunity to redo any of the work, or can they still redo and hand in work?”

 -Now that you and your child know what the expectations are, determine how they could improve.

 - “Can you please show me what the highest level assignment looks like for the assignments that my child did not do well on?”

 -This will give you an idea of that specific teacher’s expectations.

 - “Can I please have any upcoming assessment criteria and assignment due dates and topics?”